 Fine art on real, preserved leaves

-Please consider supporting the hurricane relief efforts in our beautiful state by making a donation to United Way of North Carolina.
-You can also help Ashe County directly by donating to the Ashe Food Pantry.
+Please consider supporting the hurricane relief efforts in Ashe County by donating to the Ashe Food Pantry.

 The Process: From Leaf to Treasured Heirloom